Inter-Canyon Station 1

 Station 1 – Fenders

 Fire Station 1 (Headquarters) is located at 7939 Turkey Creek Rd.
 The station was built in 1956 by volunteers, and second level was added in 1980.
-This station is schedule to be rebuilt in 2022.
+This station is schedule to be rebuilt.

 ENGINE 631